bbogdanov/simple-todo-server/README.md

   Use the [API](#api) section to know what is available to use on the server.

-### !!!
-Disclaimer !!!

-The server is not persistent.
-If you restart it, all the data will be lost.

 ### Configuration

 In order to change the port of the server, you can change the `port` variable inside `src/index.js`.